Lung cancer is the fourth most common type of cancer in India. Read on to find out about the symptoms, staging and treatment of lung cancer.

 Advanced treatment options

-- Targeted therapy – this involves the delivery of medicines that target specific genes and proteins that promote the growth and progression of cancer
+- Targeted therapy: involves the delivery of medicines that target specific genes and proteins that promote the growth and progression of cancer

-- Immunotherapy – certain medicines augment the immune system to identify the cancer cells as foreign to the body and destroy it
+- Immunotherapy: certain medicines augment the immune system to identify cancer cells as foreign to the body and destroy it